-"Avg. font width" defines the average character width (in pixels).
+Avg. font width: Defines the average character width (in pixels).
 A value of 0 means that Windows will use the font's default widths.

-The "Format" field determines how the current date or time is printed.
-For a list of pre-defined formats, see the Define, Custom Date / Time Formats section of this manual.
+Format: Determines how the current date or time is printed.
+For a list of pre-defined formats, see "Custom Date/Time Formats" on page 33.

 To build a new format, click the Build button.
-For a description of the Build date/time format dialog, see the Define, Custom Date / Time Formats section of this manual.
+For a description of the Build date/time format dialog, see "Custom Date/Time Formats" on page 33.